webhintio/hint/packages/rule-manifest-app-name/README.md

 ## Why is this important?

-Browsers that support the [web app manifest file][manifest spec] will use [`name`][manifest name] member (or the [`short_name`][manifest short_name], when there is insufficient space) to display the name of the app in various places across the OS such as the list of apps installed, a app icon label etc.
+Browsers that support the [web app manifest file][manifest spec] will use the value of the [`name`][manifest name] property (or [`short_name`][manifest short_name]'s value, when there is insufficient space) to display the name of the app in various places across the OS such as the list of apps installed, an app icon label etc.

-If these members are not defined, browsers will try to get the name from other sources such as the value of the [`application-name` meta tag, `<title>`, or default to a specific value (e.g.:
+If these properties are not defined, browsers will try to get the name from other sources such as the value of the [`application-name` meta tag, `<title>`, or default to a specific value (e.g.: `Untitled`)][manifest metadata].
-`Untitled`)][manifest metadata].
 This can lead to a bad user experience, as the app name may be truncated or wrong.

-It is recommended to specify the `name` member and keep it's length under 30 characters, and if it’s over 12 characters, include a `short_name` member that is at most 12 characters.
+So, in order to reduce the risk of having the app name truncated, it's recommended to define the `name` property and keep it's value under 30 characters, and if it’s over 12 characters, include a `short_name` property that is at most 12 characters.

 Notes:

-* If the `name` is under or 12 characters, there isn’t a need to specify `short_name` as browsers can use `name`.
+* If the `name` property value is under or 12 characters, there is no need to provide the `short_name` property as browsers can use the value of `name`.

 * The 12 character limit is used to ensure that for most cases the value won’t be truncated.
 However depending on [other things][sonarwhal issue], such as:

   * what font the user is using
   * what characters the web site/app name includes (e.g. `i` occupies